Barcelona’s beach

 Bogatell

-Bogatell beach is a favourite with many locals.
-It is a lot less crowded than Platja de San Sebastià or Platja de la Barceloneta, yet the beach is easily accessible from the city.
-Moreover, you’ll find the excellent restaurant Escribà here.
+A favorite among locals, Bogatell beach is less crowded than Platja de San Sebastià or Platja de la Barceloneta but still easily accessible from the city.
+You’ll also find the excellent restaurant Escribà here.

 Mar Bella